Punjabi kabaddi: Punjab Circle style

-History and development

-Kabaddi is the regional sport of the Punjab region and was referred to as Punjabi kabaddi in India and Pakistan.
-However, with the formation of the states of Haryana and Punjab in India, the same game was referred to as Punjab kabaddi and Haryana kabaddi.
-This caused confusion and therefore, in 1978, the Amateur Circle Kabaddi Federation of India was formed and the syle of kabaddi played in the Punjab region was named circle kabaddi.

-Punjab circle kabaddi, also known as "diarey wali kabaddi" (/ਦਾੲਿਰੇ ਵਾਲੀ ਕਬੱਡੀ) incorporates the kabaddi styles of the Punjab region.

-Rules
+Rules of Kabaddi

 In the Punjab region, kabaddi is played on a circular pitch of a diameter of 22 meters and an inner circle with a line through the middle of the pitch: the pitch is called kaudi da bharha.
 There are two teams of 8 players; one on one raid; and no player leaves the field.
 If 2 stoppers attack a player, a foul is declared.
 Punjab style kabaddi does not require the raider saying "kabaddi, kabaddi" throughout the raid.
 The game lasts for 40 minutes with a change in sides after 20 minutes.

 In the Punjab Circle Style form of Kabaddi, whenever any player is touched (out), he does not go out of the court, but stays inside, and one point is awarded to the team that touched him.
 This game is also played on a time basis, i.e. the time is 30 sec.

 Notable competitions

-Kabaddi World Cup
+Circle-style Kabaddi World Cup

-The circle style Kabaddi World Cup, is an international kabaddi competition administrated by the government of Punjab (India) contested by men's and women's national teams.
+The circle style Kabaddi World Cup, is an international kabaddi competition administered by the government of Punjab (India) and contested by men's and women's national teams.
 The competition has been contested every year since the inaugural tournament in 2010, except for 2015 due to the 2015 Guru Granth Sahib desecration controversy.
 The women's tournament was introduced in 2012.
 The current Champion 2020 of Punjabi Kabaddi is Pakistan who won the final against India in February.